cp-algorithms/cp-algorithms/src/dynamic_programming/zero_matrix.md

 <!--?title Finding the largest zero submatrix -->

-# Finding the largest zero submatrix"
+# Finding the largest zero submatrix

 You are given a matrix with `n` rows and `m` columns.
 Find the largest submatrix consisting of only zeros (a submatrix is a rectangular area of the matrix).